ivan-guerra/programmador.com/content/posts/gpio-driven-synchronization.md

 ## Hardware Test Setup

 I needed two computers with which to test.
-Luckily for me, I was able to get my hands on two BeagleBone Black[^1] (BBB) single board computers.
+Luckily, I was able to get my hands on two BeagleBone Black[^1] (BBB) single board computers.
 The BBB is a good candidate because

 1. Its what I had available.
 2. The BBB has a ton of unallocated GPIOs.